Upto Flat 15% Cashback In Your Wallet on keto and High Protein Meal subscription

 What are carbohydrates?

 Carbohydrates are a fundamental component of our daily diet, serving as a crucial macronutrient that plays a vital role in supporting our body's functions.
-As I delve into this topic, it's important to understand that carbohydrates are not just about sugar and starch; they are a diverse group of compounds with unique characteristics.

 In essence, carbohydrates are organic molecules consisting of carbon, hydrogen, and oxygen.
 They are our body's primary source of energy, fueling various physiological processes.
 Picture them as the gasoline that keeps our biological engine running smoothly.
 From powering brain functions to aiding muscle contractions, carbohydrates are the unsung heroes behind our daily activities.